Urban Poverty in India, Slamming the Slums

 In the context of India, you have both cases: social services spread really well within one community, and at the same time poor communities that are higher on the social hierarchy often try to keep as much as possible to themselves and block the diffusion to poorer communities.

-Slums - pillar of urban poverty in India
+Slums - a pillar of urban poverty

 And in slums, the poorest of the poor are unfortunately often not organized into communities anymore.
 This lack of social fabric makes them all the more fragile to their environment and to any shock (rise in food prices, not finding a job for a few days, etc) as they can’t rely on anybody for temporary help.
 This means that public policies should pay extra attention to so-called poor organizations insofar as they may represent in fact special interests within the larger “poor community”.